ubarsc/pylidar/doc/source/commandline_canopy.rst

 1. Weighted number of beams that reach the voxel unoccluded and have an interception in that voxel (hits)
 2. Weighted number of beams that pass through the voxel unoccluded (miss)
 3. Weighted number of beams that are occluded from the voxel (occl)
-4. The ratio of the weighted number of beams that reach the voxel to the number that could have passed through (pgap)

-The end of each beam is the edge of the voxel space.
-We account for partial interception of each beam by stepwise reduction of beam weighting with each interception.
-Each beam starts with a a weighting of 1, but this is reduced by 1 / n with each interception where n is the total number of returns for that beam.
+4. Directional gap probability (pgap)

 Three merged scan output files are generated and output as specified by the --output command line argument:

-1. Number of scans that a vixel is visible to (nscans.tif)
+1. Number of scans that a voxel is visible to (nscans.tif)
-2. Vertical cover profile (cover_profile.tif).
-Vertical Pgap (1 - cover) is calculated using conditional probabilities.
+2. Vertical cover profile (cover_profile.tif)
 3. Voxel classification.
 The following table shows the classification codes:

    +-------------+-------+------+--------+----------+